MicroEJ/docs/VEEPortingGuide/coreEngine.rst

 	 * @brief Creates and starts a MicroEJ instance.
 This function returns when the MicroEJ execution ends.
 	 * @param argc arguments count
 	 * @param argv arguments vector
-	 * @param app_exit_code_ptr pointer where this function stores the application exit code or 0 in case of error in the MicroEJ Core Engine.
+	 * @param app_exit_code_ptr pointer where this function stores the application exit code or 0 in case of error in the Core Engine.
 May be null.
-	 * @return the MicroEJ Core Engine error code in case of error, or 0 if the execution ends without error.
+	 * @return the Core Engine error code in case of error, or 0 if the execution ends without error.
 	 */
 	int microej_main(int argc, char **argv, int* app_exit_code_ptr) {
 		void* vm;